What is aphasia?

 Confirmation of aphasia, extent of the disorder, and prediction for successful treatment may be assessed and confirmed by a set of comprehensive language tests conducted by a speech-language pathologist.
 These tests include studying speech, naming, repetition, comprehension, reading, and writing.
 Making a diagnosis may also include the use of imaging procedures to look at the brain, such as:

 - Computed tomography (CT).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce images (often called slices) of the body.
+This is an imaging test that uses X-rays and a computer to make detailed images of the body.
+A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 - Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radio frequencies, and a computer to produce detailed images of organs and structures within the body.